Asia Pacific Tax Hub

 *Data as of June 2022

-Tax-to-gross domestic product (GDP) ratio is total tax revenue as a percentage of GDP, which indicates the share of a country's output that is collected by the government through taxes.
+Tax-to-GDP ratio is total tax revenue as a percentage of GDP, which indicates the share of a country's output collected by the government through taxes.
 It can be regarded as one measure of the degree to which the government controls the economy's resources.